 I only speak one language.
 Am I allowed to come?

-Yes.
-While the gathering is for language lovers there is no formal requirement of how many languages you have to speak.
-If you check out last year’s program (or the videos from last time) and think you would enjoy an event like this, then you are welcome to join.
+Yes!
+While the Gathering is for language lovers, there is no formal requirement of how many languages you have to speak.
+If you check out last year’s programme (or the videos from last time) and think you would enjoy an event like this, then you are welcome to join.
 The range of languages spoken by our participants goes from 1 to >30, with a median of 6.

 What languages do you use at the Gathering?

-Polyglots use many languages among themselves depending on their nametags which show the languages they speak.
-Most people speak English, but Spanish, German, French and Esperanto are quite popular too.
+All participants of the Polyglot Gathering have a big nametag with the list of languages they wish to communicate in.
+It is not uncommon to change the language in the middle of a conversation or when another person joins in.
+The most frequent languages are English, Spanish, German, French, Russian and Esperanto.
 Don’t be surprised if people around you sometimes speak a language you haven’t even heard of before.
-Most talks are in English, but sometimes other languages are used as well.
-The languages used at each talk is always indicated in the program.
+Most talks are in English, but other languages are used as well.
+The languages used at each talk are always indicated in the program.

 Can I contribute to the program?

 Yes, we are accepting suggestions for lectures and workshops (45-minute taster sessions).
 Lectures can be in any major language and some minor ones.
 Speakers should be motivated by the idea of sharing their passion with the polyglot community.
-Fill out this form to propose a talk or a workshop.
+See How to participate for more information.